jdesive/boots/README.md

 # Boots

+## Overview
-Boots is a Spigot/Bukkit plugin for plugin developers.
-It provides an annotation based API, extending off of the existing plugin management.
+Boots is a plugin development library for Spigot/Bukkit plugins.
+It provides quick and simple utilities, annotations, and more focusing on common tasks during development.

-The goal with Boots is to simplify your plugin development lifecycle, we hope to achieve this providing the most simplistic, stable, and powerful plugin framework available.
+The goal with Boots is to simplify your plugin development, we hope to achieve this providing the most simplistic, stable, and powerful plugin framework available.

+**It provides an opinionated library for the Spigot API which helps create faster, more efficient, production-grade code for Spigot/Bukkit plugins.**

 ## Features
 ### Annotations